cmsd2/rotator/README.md

 1. IAM Service Specific Credentials

+## Intended Use

+This rotator lambda is intended to be used to automatically rotate service-specific passwords for IAM users used by automated systems.

+It is not primarily intended to be used for human users.
+Humans should use federated identity instead of fixed IAM users if at all possible.

+Service-specific passwords can be useful for accessing a small number of resource types that do not natively support IAM authentication such as CodeCommit with the git cli and AWS Managed Cassandra Service.

 ## Setup

 1. Build this lambda package and create the lambda in your account optionally using the provided `infra` AWS CDK project